Is my Testosterone (Total) normal?

 What is a normal Testosterone level?

 Testosterone is the primary male sex hormone, critical for muscle mass, bone density, mood, and energy.
-Normal range is 300-1000 ng/dL for men.
-Levels decline ~1% per year after age 30.
-Longevity medicine targets 500+ ng/dL for optimal health.
+Normal range is 300-1000 ng/dL for men, 15-70 ng/dL for women.
+Levels decline ~1-2% per year after age 30.
+Importantly, visceral fat expresses the aromatase enzyme, which converts testosterone to estradiol — creating a negative feedback loop where obesity lowers testosterone, which promotes further fat accumulation.
+Standard labs do not age-adjust their ranges, so a 50-year-old is judged against the same curve as a 25-year-old.
+Longevity medicine targets 500+ ng/dL.

 | Range | Values |